Smoke and CO Detector Installation in Warsaw — Home Safety in One Visit

 Are smoke detectors mandatory in Poland?

 Yes, since 2023 all residential properties must have smoke detectors.
-This is a building-code requirement.
+This is required by building regulations.

 What is the difference between a smoke detector and a CO detector?

-A smoke detector responds to smoke particles.
-A CO detector responds to carbon monoxide — an invisible, odourless gas produced by incomplete combustion (gas appliances, fireplaces).
+A smoke detector reacts to smoke particles.
+A CO detector reacts to carbon monoxide — an invisible, odourless gas created by incomplete combustion (gas appliances, fireplaces).

 Where should a smoke detector be placed?

-On the ceiling, centrally or at least 30 cm from a wall.
-Required in every bedroom and in the hallway.
+On the ceiling, in the centre or at least 30 cm away from a wall.
+It is required in every bedroom and in the hallway.

 Where should a CO detector be placed?